Both my adult children have recently had their phones stolen. Both were bereft.

 With my car phone in 1987 I was amongst the first to have a mobile It cost over £1,500.
 However over the next 10 years prices fell, the technology improved (and importantly went digital allowing SMS messages), network coverage and devices improved and by the mid 90’s mobile phones had become affordable by the masses.

 Before than life was different.
+Mobile phones in the future might use alarm control system for better security and to avoid circumstances.
 Meeting up with people required that you knew where to find them (people were much more tied to home or office) or prior arrangement (mainly made by fixed line phone.)When you were out and about it was difficult to communicate and the only way it could be done was with complex arrangements using call boxes and other fixed line phones to relay messages.
 There was much hanging about and prematurely terminated activities when pre-arranged rendezvous got out of step with changing circumstances and you never knew if you had just been stood up, forgotten or if some disaster had befallen the person you were supposed to be meeting.

 In your world all of this has changed and it’s a double edge sword.
 On one side you get the peace of mind of easy communication and you are freed from the need to tie yourself to particular locations and pre-arranged plans, while on the other side you are expected to be always available, always contactable.